Riding is Fun and Good for Conditioning

 The Great Ride

 Now, I am not a hardcore mountain biker by any means.
 In fact, I haven’t been riding at all lately and quite frankly I am out of shape when it comes to my bike.
+One might say I’m a novice bike rider but sometimes I just like to get out there and act like a warrior.

 I sort of knew what I was in store for but refused to admit it, gazing at my bike with a somewhat incredulous stare.
 The bike held my stare, as it so often does, with its cold, hard, metallic callousness.

 The top half of the last hill was finished in the lowest gear possible, sometimes standing, sometimes sitting, gasping for breath to fuel my lactic-acid-filled quads, and it was good.
-It was like a sprint, my effort level just about maxed out, but at the same time it was like an endurance workout as the up-hill battle took about 10 solid minutes.
+It was like a sprint, my effort level just about maxed out, but at the same time, it was like an endurance workout as the up-hill battle took about 10 solid minutes.

 To either side of the hill were trees, grassy fields, bushes, and one singular house.
 All of these inanimate objects seemed to share the heartless attitude of my bike.
 Silently mocking me as I gasped and wheezed, as I vowed to keep peddling and to avoid the temptation to stop and rub out my quads.